 Colyton's historic Market Square.
 Colyton was known as the "most rebellious town in Devon" due to the number of inhabitants who joined the Monmouth Rebellion in 1685.
 It sits on the East Devon Way, a 40 mile walking trail through the stunning Devon countryside.

 The Merchant’s House is one of the town’s most historically significant buildings,

-Merchant's Tea Rooms occupies a section of the grade II listed building previously open to the public as a shop and now converted into a tea room and garden.
-The building is shared with the Heritage Centre which is now housed in a previously private sections of the house.
+Merchant's Tea Rooms occupies a section of the grade II listed building, which is shared with the Heritage Centre, housed in previously private sections of the house.
 It is thought the building was the house of a wealthy merchant in the 16th century, with the only remaining Medieval elements of the building being the thick stone walls and the half-timbered dividing wall in the Heritage Centre.

-The building was later modified to create a second storey and refinements such as the fireplace and elaborate ceiling features, which demonstrate the merchant’s wealth.
+The building was later modified to create a second storey and refinements such as the fireplace and elaborate ceiling features demonstrate the merchant’s wealth.
 Remnants of the fireplace in the tea rooms can still be seen, with the sides and lintel made from a robust stone.
 This was later crudely cut through to create access to the room behind, and further damaged to create space for Colyton’s first phone exchange around 1930.